yashpandey22/FreeCAD_TrueGeometry_Plugin/Readme.md

 # FreeCAD_TrueGeometry_Plugin

+## TrueGeometry
+TrueGeometry.com is in its "alpha"  version.
+It is cloud platform for storage of various open source 3D file formats.
+As experimental feature it has ways to reverse engineers 3D models, search for similar components and with usage of machine learning it can transform assemblies into each other with a click of mouse.
+Some more futuristic features include motion transfer  for animation and VR use cases.

 * The Macro FreeCAD_TG_Plugin.py provides facility to upload your FreeCAD drawings directly to www.truegeometry.com cloud.
 * The Macro TG_FreeCAD_Plugin.py provides facility to directly download your drawings from www.truegeometry.com cloud to FreeCAD application.